dr34mhacks/Ginger-juice-shop/README.md

 - Understand how SSTI vulnerabilities occur in web applications.
 - Learn how to construct payloads to exploit SSTI in a safe environment.
 - Explore techniques to bypass input filters and security mechanisms.
+- Learn to abuse various dangerous functions of python to chain RCE

 ## Security Disclaimer